LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Experimental Setup and Implementation Details

+$\bullet$ \textit{Retrained ($ReTrain$).} The SSL network is retrained with corrupt or imputed data ($mean$, $HotDeck$, \textit{SoundSeive}, and $AutoEnc$) at different MDP levels, evaluating the robustness of retraining on missing or imputed data.

-We evaluate the performance of our sound event localization on the \textit{Degree of Arrival Estimation Error ($E_{DoA}$)} of the entire dataset. $E_{DoA}$ is a suitable metric for sound source localization because it directly measures the angular difference between the estimated and true locations of sound sources.
-This angular error provides a clear indication of how accurately the localization system can determine the direction of incoming sounds, which is crucial for applications that rely on precise spatial audio information.
+We evaluate performance using the \textit{Degree of Arrival Estimation Error ($E_{DoA}$)}, which measures the angular difference between the estimated and true sound source locations. $E_{DoA}$ quantifies localization accuracy, providing key insights into system's ability to determine the direction of incoming sounds, critical for spatial audio applications.